The core foundation of living an intentionally designed life comes down to your ability to Train Monkeys. Yup, you read that right.

 In Samara’s case we added some new boundaries as well as time management techniques in addition to meditation.
 She set boundaries with her clients and vendors around when she would address their ‘fires’ and she implemented some focused time daily to manage the business operations which helped to avoid internal fires.
 She also had a conversation with her family about her guilt over not being home more and made some agreements with them that freed her up to worry less.

 Another practice is to simply change the conversation.
 When the Monkeys get on a rant about something that is self-deprecating, and you notice that it’s happening, change the conversation.
 You do have control over your thoughts.
-One thing that works well for me, when I notice the Monkeys going on about something disempowering I focus them, instead, on making a mental list of ten things you’re grateful for, or ten people you love and why, or ten items on your bucket list…you get the idea.
+One thing that works well for me, is when I notice the Monkeys going on about something disempowering I focus them, instead, on making a mental list of ten things you’re grateful for, or ten people you love and why, or ten items on your bucket list…you get the idea.